PeterSulcs/Guiltlab/README.md

    - You'll need to provide a name for the instance, the base URL (e.g., `https://gitlab.com`), and a personal access token.
    - The token should have `read_user` and `read_api` scopes.

+2. Add your GitHub instances using the GitHub form.
+   - You'll need to provide a name for the instance, your GitHub username, and a personal access token.
+   - The token should have `read:user` scope.

-2. Once you've added your instances, the heatmap and leaderboard will automatically populate with your contribution data.
+3. Once you've added your instances, the heatmap and leaderboard will automatically populate with your aggregated contribution data.

-3. Hover over the heatmap cells to see details about your contributions for each day.
+4. Hover over the heatmap cells to see details about your contributions for each day, including breakdowns by instance.

 ## Security